bitcathedrals/cf_config/README.md

 - MODULE - name of the template module
 - COMMAND - one of the make deploy commands listed below

-Makedeploy has several flags for working with modules and deploying them:
+makedeploy has several commands for working with modules and deploying them:

 ```bash
 -> template-json: print the json of the template